huglovefan/cfgfs/README.md

 [Cygwin]: https://cygwin.com/
 [WinFsp]: http://www.secfs.net/winfsp/

-(install instructions for windows aren't yet written. please be patient)

 ## Installation

+(these instructions are for linux only)

 1. Clone the repository and `cd` to it: `git clone https://github.com/huglovefan/cfgfs && cd cfgfs`
 2. Run `make && make install` to compile cfgfs and install the `cfgfs_run` script